limiter121/AppwriteHub/README.md

 Internal specialized Appwrite Functions that power the Hub's automation and management features.

-- `functions/linker`: responsible for linking a user's Appwrite project to the AppwriteHub.
-It also installs the *AppwriteHub Core*, enabling future management
 -  `functions/installer`: automatically provisions all the resources used by the functionality (Databases, Functions, Sites, and more) into the linked project
-- `functions/syncer`: periodically checks and syncs all linked projects (including status, installed functionalities, etc.) with AppwriteHub
+~~- `functions/syncer`: periodically checks and syncs all linked projects (including status, installed functionalities, etc.) with AppwriteHub~~ DEPRECATED: Installs are now tracked exclusively in AppwriteHub.
 - `functions/updater`: periodically checks and updates functionalities in linked projects (opt-in) - **PLANNED**
+- `functions/pinger`: periodically pings linked projects and updates status in AppwriteHub (also sends notifications) - **PLANNED**

 ### 3. Functionalities (`functionalities/`)

-Functionalities built and maintained by the AppwriteHub team - including essentials like the *AppwriteHub Core*.
+Functionalities built and maintained by the AppwriteHub team

 ## Technical Setup